lorenzoh/DLPipelines.jl/docs/interfaces/core.md

 - *What is the `context` argument?*

   We often want to apply data augmentation during training but not during validation or inference.
 You can dispatch on `context` to define different behavior for the different situations.
-See [`PipelineContext`](#) to see the available options.
+See [`Context`](#) to see the available options.

 - *When should I implement `encode` vs. `encodetarget`?*